 - advising and making recommendations to the Chancellor regarding policies and procedures that will improve conditions for women.

-This council was created in order to:
+This council was created to:

 - provide ongoing evaluation of campus climate conditions, practices and policies;